Excel-projects/Script-Help/README.md

 #### Clean Data (Button)
 * This feature runs through all the data in the table and removes unprintable characters and trims leading and trailing spaces.
 * The number of cells cleaned is shown in a message box and cleaned cells are highlighted.
-* Currently, there must be at least 2 rows in the table

 <a id="user-content-convert-to-null" class="anchor" href="#convert-to-null" aria-hidden="true"> </a>
 ####	Convert to Null (Button)